Gabriela Mistral (1889-1957)

 Her early life was traumatic.
 She was brought up by her mother after her father left the family when she was 3 years old.
 However, her mother’s declining health meant Gabriela had to start working early – from the age of 16, she worked as a teachers assistant.

-Aged 17, she met Romeo Ureta, whom she fell in love with.
+Aged 17, she met Romeo Ureta, with whom she fell in love with.
 But, more tragedy was to strike three years later, when he committed suicide.
 This loss devastated Gabriela and left a lasting scar throughout her life.
 More tragedy was to strike later when a nephew also committed suicide.

 Gabriela threw herself into her career as a writer and work in education.
 She became a published author – including volumes of poetry and articles about education.

 The poems of Gabriela Mistral included themes of Christian faith, love and sorrow.
 Gabriela Mistral was a lay member of the Franciscan order and this Catholic faith and belief in the afterlife, influenced her poetry and outlook on life.

 Margot Arce de Vazquez says of Gabriela Mistral: